Tomelia1999/lava-network-RPC/agent_docs/techContext.md

 ## Technical Constraints

 *   **Lava RPC Endpoint:** `https://eth1.lava.build` is the fixed target for monitoring.
-*   **Rate Limit:** Must adhere to a maximum of 300 requests per 10-second window when communicating with the Lava RPC endpoint.
+*   **Rate Limit:** Must adhere to a maximum of 300 requests per 10 seconds when communicating with the Lava RPC endpoint.
 *   **Real-time Updates:** The frontend must display metrics that update in real-time via WebSockets.
 *   **Browser Compatibility:** Frontend should be compatible with modern web browsers (specific versions not defined but generally latest Chrome, Firefox, Safari, Edge).
 *   **Stateless Services (Primarily):** The backend services are largely stateless, recalculating metrics or passing them through.
 No persistent database is planned for V1.